Transferability Properties of Graph Neural Networks: Proof of Thm. 1

-Theorem \ref{thm:graph-graph-nn-stochastic} thus proves that GNNs are transferable between graphs belonging to the same graphon family.
-Note that this is true not only for stochastic graphs, but also for weighted and template graphs as detailed in Remark \ref{remark2}.
-When $n_1=n_2$, the GNN transferability bound is approximately twice the WNN approximation bound in Theorem \ref{thm:graphon-graph-nn-stochastic}.
-When $n_1 \neq n_2$, this bound can be improved by explicitly writing the sum of \eqref{eq:thm3} for $\bbG_{\tilde{n}_1}$ and $\bbG_{\tilde{n}_2}$ instead of taking the maximum, but this simplified form is helpful because it shows that the transferability error is dominated by the inverse of the size of smallest graph.
+When $n_1=n_2$, the GNN transferability bound in Prop. \ref{thm:graph-graph-nn-stochastic} is approximately twice the $\bbW$NN approximation bound in Prop. \ref{thm:graphon-graph-nn-stochastic}.
+When $n_1 \neq n_2$, this bound can be improved by explicitly writing the sum of \eqref{eq:thm3} for $\bbG_{\tilde{n}_1}$ and $\bbG_{\tilde{n}_2}$; we take the maximum to highlight that the error is dominated by the inverse of the size of smallest graph.
+Although Prop. \ref{thm:graph-graph-nn-stochastic} is explicitly written for stochastic graphs, it also holds for weighted and template graphs associated with the same graphon; see Remark \ref{remark2}.